Makko.ai Glossary

 Implementation-Intent Gap

-The technical friction between a creator's high-level vision and the manual code/wiring required to realize it.
+The technical friction between a creator's high-level vision and the manual code and wiring required to realize it.

 Intent-Driven Game Development